FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture: Related Work

 \paragraph{Multilingual Multimodal Datasets} Multimodal systems are typically evaluated on English due to the widespread availability of English-language datasets.
 However, there are some examples of research on training and evaluating models beyond English for image captioning~\cite{elliott-etal-2016-multi30k}, image--sentence retrieval~\cite{10.1145/3404835.3463257}, visual reasoning~\cite{liu-etal-2021-visually}, and question-answering~\cite{pfeiffer-etal-2022-xgqa}.
 This paper focuses on Chinese visual question answering, with fine-grained attributes in the food domain.

 \paragraph{Food Datasets} In recent years, most food datasets have been designed for food image classification \citep{chen2017chinesefoodnet}, food captioning \citep{ma_food-500_2023}, and recipe-focused generation and question answering \citep{yagcioglu_recipeqa_2018,yummly66, liu2022counterfactual}.
-For culture knowledge probing in the food domain, some of the recent datasets span multiple countries and include broad cultural or regional metadata \citep{yummly66,ma_food-500_2023}.
+For culture knowledge probing in the food domain, some of the recent datasets span multiple countries and include broad cultural or regional metadata \citep{yummly66,ma_food-500_2023, romero2024cvqa}.
 However, they often use country as a proxy for culture, such as the country of origin for the food.
-For example, \citet{palta_fork_2023} introduced a test set to probe culinary cultural biases by considering US and non-US traditions, and \citet{cao_cultural_2024} focuses on recipe transfer between Chinese and English.
+For example, \citet{palta_fork_2023} introduced a test set to probe culinary cultural biases by considering US and non-US traditions, \citet{zhou2024does} construct a multicultural, multilingual dataset focusing on culinary knowledge, and \citet{cao_cultural_2024} focuses on recipe transfer between Chinese and English.
 Investigating cultural differences within a country remains an under-explored area \citep{palta_fork_2023}.

-\paragraph{Fine-grained vision-language understanding} \citet{bugliarello_measuring_2023} quantified the fine-grained vision-language understanding capabilities in existing models, focusing on aspects within the general domain.
-Later works focus on the culture understanding in VL models~\cite{Liu2023TowardsER,Cao2024ExploringVC}.
+\paragraph{Fine-grained Vision-Language Understanding} \citet{bugliarello_measuring_2023} quantified the fine-grained vision-language understanding capabilities in existing models, focusing on aspects within the general domain.
+Later works focus on the culture understanding in VLMs~\cite{Liu2023TowardsER,Cao2024ExploringVC}.
 However, current fine-grained VL datasets \citep{zhang2021vsr, parcalabescu-etal-2022-valse, winoground_2022_CVPR, svo_prob} are often framed as binary classification tasks, which limits their difficulty.
-Our multi-choice vision question answering dataset aims to advance the boundaries of fine-grained understanding in the context of food and culture.
+Concurrently with our work, \citet{romero2024cvqa} and \citet{nayak2024benchmarkingvisionlanguagemodels} have created culturally-diverse question-answering datasets across multiple countries.
+Our multi-choice vision question answering dataset that focuses on Chinese regional differences aims to advance the boundaries of fine-grained understanding in the context of food and culture.